 - Take a wide stance.
 Your feet should be just outside shoulder width, with your toes pointed slightly out.

-- Go as low as you can in the squat without letting your heels come off of the floor.
+- Go as low as you can in the squat without letting your heels come off of the floor and keeping the kettlebell in a static position.
 If your heels lift, try taking a slightly wider stance.

 - As you reach the bottom of your squat, allow your knees to point out before driving up to return to the start position.